reaster/saxy/README.md

       @property(nonatomic)NSString *lastName;
     @end

-A SAXy mapping looks like this:
+A SAXy mapper and reader can be defined in just a few lines of code:

     NSString *xml = @"<tune><first>Daffy</first><last>Duck</last></tune>";